TheBIGduke/OctoV/README.md

 ### List Audio Devices on Ubuntu

-To find the names of your audio input and output devices on Ubuntu, use the following commands in your terminal:
+To find the names of your audio input and output devices on Ubuntu, use:

 **List audio output devices (sinks):**
 ```bash